 - How Long Do Alcohol Cravings Last During Alcohol Addiction Recovery?

 To answer this, first, you must establish what point of withdrawal you are in.
 Are you in the acute withdrawal phase, or are you experiencing headaches as a result of Post-Acute Withdrawal?
 If you are out of the acute withdrawal phase and still having headaches, it could be recurrent symptoms of PAWS causing the headaches.

 PAWS symptoms tend to wax and wane in intensity.
 For example, an individual who has been sober from alcohol for a month may see the intensity of the PAWS symptoms peak every 3 days or so.

-If a headache is a main symptom of PAWS, the headaches would get worse for 3 days, get better for 3 days, and so on – with the space between the changes going for every 4 days, to every 5 days, etc. These timelines are not set in stone, but you get the idea of how the ebb and flow “gets better” the more time you stay sober.
+If the headache is the main symptom of your PAWS, the headaches will get worse for 3 days, get better for 3 days, and so on – with the space between the changes going for every 4 days, to every 5 days, etc. These timelines are not set in stone, but you get the idea of how the ebb and flow “gets better” the more time you stay sober.
 The same can be said for other PAWS symptoms, like anxiety.

 Headache Cycles During Alcohol Recovery